Khonsu-CTF/2021-HSCTF-8/pwn/stonks/README.md

 ![StonksFail](images/stonksfail.png)

 The problem we've here is about stack alignment.
-You can find plenty information about this on internet so I won't explain it here but we can solve our problem by adding an extra **ret** instruction to our payload.
+You can find plenty information about this on internet so I won't explain it here but our problem is that here, the stack needs to be 16-byte aligned.
+In order to solve this issue, we can just add an extra **ret** instruction to our payload.
 In order to do that, we can go back to **gdb**.
-Here is an example by disassemble the **vuln** function, we take the **ret** adress and add it to our payload
+Here is an example by disassemble the **vuln** function, we take the **ret** adress and add it to our payload :

 ![Ret](images/ret.png)